robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 pip install build
 python3 -m build .
 ```

+All following shell commands will assume an active virtual environment.

 I still add a `requirements.txt` file to the package, but I simply forward the requirements
 to `pyproject.toml` because this is a pure library.
 If your are working on a project with a binary